In the summer of 1995, I had the

 Try another point of view

-Dramatize: make a place, an event, a speaker
+Dramatize: make a place, an event,

 Do not report: invent